What is sweating and why does it happen?

 Soap sweating is not an alarming phenomenon, as it is natural for the glycerine to attract moisture from the air.

-Glycerine is known to be beneficial for the skin.
-The theory is that when you wash with glycerine soap, a thin layer of glycerine is left behind, which will then draw moisture from the air, onto your skin, thus moisturizing it more.
-That’s the selling point of glycerine soap and you can read more about glycerine benefits here.
+Glycerin is known to be beneficial for the skin.
+The theory is that when you wash with glycerin soap, a thin layer of glycerin is left behind, which will then draw moisture from the air, onto your skin, thus moisturizing it more.
+That’s the selling point of glycerine soap and you can read more about glycerin benefits here.